kellan/laughingmeme/_posts/asides/2004-11-10-nytimes-lovely-review-of-polar-express-and-its-imagery-not-usually-found-in-a-childrens-movie.md

 ---
 id: 2628
-title: 'NYTimes lovely review of &#8216;Polar Express&#8217; and its imagery not usually found in a children&#8217;s movie.'
+title: 'NYTimes lovely review of Polar Express and its imagery not usually found in a childrens movie.'
 date: '2004-11-10T18:34:01+00:00'
 author: Kellan
 layout: post